STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Results and Discussion

 Although both scenarios had different characteristics, the results for both missions show a similar behavior: after an initial divergence on the target's pose---spurred by purposefully using noisy priors---the optimized estimates successfully converge to the vicinity of the true pose as the number of measurements increases and the distance between the vehicles reduces.

 As noticed from the depth and USBL error plots in Figures \ref{fig:perpendicular_results} and \ref{fig:parallel_results}, there is a drop on the uncertainty of the USBL measurement as a function of the distance between the agents; as the distance between vehicles increases, so does the associated uncertainty of the fixes.
-It is important to notice, however, that after converging, the estimate of the mothership position is not significantly affected by the increasing uncertainty on the USBL fixes as the relative distance becomes large once more.
+It is important to notice, however, that after converging, the estimate of the target's position is not significantly affected by the increasing uncertainty on the USBL fixes as the relative distance becomes large once more.

-Another important observation regarding our simulated datasets is that, unfortunately, a few model and control errors on the simulation environment cause some disturbances in our results.
-The AUV used as the target in the simulation does not have a stable orientation while navigating---as opposed to our assumptions on the sea-keeping capabilities of the target---resulting in large oscillatory errors seen on the heading $\theta$ error plots in both figures.
+Another important observation regarding our simulated datasets is that, interestingly, a few model and control errors on the simulation environment caused the target AUV to have an oscillatory motion with respect to its heading and depth---violating our assumptions on the sea-keeping capabilities of the target---resulting in large oscillatory errors seen on the heading $\theta$ error plots in both figures.
 Nonetheless, we can still notice how the estimated heading, which is essential for our motion model, slowly approximates the true heading of the target.
+To further study the impact of the stringent assumptions on the target's motion embedded into the motion model factor, we present the following statistical results.